Utah Personal Injury Lawyer

 If you’ve suffered an injury in an accident, you can’t afford to take risks with your compensation—your future well-being depends on it.
 By working with Craig Swapp & Associates, you’ll benefit from experienced legal representation, a proven track record of success, and substantial legal resources, all of which will be employed to bring your case to the most successful conclusion possible.

-Your case starts with a free consultation to go over the details of your accident with a Utah personal injury lawyer.
+Your case starts with a free consultation to go over the details of your accident with a personal injury lawyer in Utah.
 To arrange a time for yours, simply call 1-800-404-9000 or complete the contact form found at the bottom of this page.